hypersoft/pointer-stack/README.md

    00. pointer\_stack\_get_limit

-	  Obtain the value associated with the stack's upper limit.<br><br>
+	  Obtain the value associated with the PointerStack's upper limit.<br><br>

 ><hr>

 #### Private Data
 From time to time, a stack may require an association of unmanaged data.
-Such as a type descriptor, a procedural header, or anything related to the contents of the stack, such as yet another PointerStack!
+Such as a type descriptor, a procedural header, or anything related to the contents of the PointerStack, such as yet another PointerStack!
 For these cases, the following methods are provided.

    00. pointer\_stack\_set_private